Rising Star Cave: 2013 and 2014 excavations

 A collaborative workshop involving 54 local and international scientists took place in May 2014 at the University of the Witwatersrand.
 On 10 September 2015, the fossils were publicly unveiled and given the name Homo naledi.

+Recent finds

+In June 2026, researchers extracted and analyzed ancient proteins from the tooth enamel of at least 20 individuals of Homo naledi.
+Proteomic analysis detected only AMELX enamel proteins and no male-specific AMELY proteins, indicating that all analyzed individuals were likely female.
+The findings challenge previous assumptions about the composition of the assemblage and have been interpreted as supporting the possibility of sex-specific mortuary practices, although researchers noted that alternative explanations, including genetic factors, require further investigation.
+The study also demonstrates the potential of ancient protein analysis for investigating extinct hominin populations in contexts where ancient DNA is poorly preserved.

 Dating

 The fossils of the Dinaledi chamber have been dated to between 335,000 and 236,000 years ago, long after much larger-brained and more modern-looking hominins had appeared.
 Geologists estimate that the cave in which the fossils were discovered is no older than three million years, and the ages for flowstone where the fossils were recovered from was interpreted to be deposited between 236,000 and 414,000 years ago.

 Rock engravings

 In 2023, Berger published a preliminary report that described rock engravings on a pillar in the Hill Antechamber, near where bodies were found.
 They are "deeply impressed cross-hatchings and other geometric shapes.
 The surfaces bearing these engravings appear to have been prepared and smoothed."
 Berger goes on to note, "If confirmed, the antiquity, intentionality, and authorship of the reported markings will have profound archaeological implications, as such behaviors are otherwise widely considered to be unique to our species, Homo sapiens."
 However, it does concede the discovery requires more work to confirm who made the markings and when.
 In addition, Berger found evidence of extensive fire use in the cave, presumably to provide light.